FRNP - Fundamentals of Rural Nursing Practice

 The Rural Nurse project aims to work together with rural nurses to bridge identified professional and educational gaps.

-As part of the Rural Project we have undertaken an extensive consultation with rural registered nurses/midwives and enrolled nurses across a range of practice areas, ascertaining their views on the strengths, opportunities and challenges impacting on their professional role.
+As part of the Rural Project, we have undertaken extensive consultation with rural registered nurses/midwives and enrolled nurses across a range of practice areas, ascertaining their views on the strengths, opportunities and challenges impacting on their professional role.

 Fundamentals for Rural Nursing Practice Workshop